 The square was created amid densely built Old Riga when several old buildings were demolished in the 1930s.

-On the edge of the square is the impressive Riga Cathedral, which's construction began around 1211.
+On the edge of the square is the impressive Riga Dome Cathedral, which construction began around 1211.
 The cathedral building acquired its current shape over the centuries, combining Romanesque, Gothic, Baroque and Art Nouveau features.
 The cathedral is notable for its organ, built in 1884.
-It is an example of the highest achievements of organ building in the late Romanticism period, for which it is difficult to find an equivalent elsewhere in Europe.
+It is an example of the highest achievements of organ building in the Late Romanticism period, for which it is difficult to find an equivalent elsewhere in Europe.
 The grandiose instrument has four manuals or keyboards, 124 registers and 6,718 wooden and metal pipes of different sizes.
 World-class musicians perform organ concerts in the cathedral regularly.

-04 - Riga Bourse Art Museum
+04 - Art Museum Riga Bourse

-Doma laukums 6
+Ooma laukums 6

-The Riga Bourse Art Museum is one of the city's most popular museums.
+The Art Museum Riga Bourse is one of the city's most popular museums.
 It has a special aura created by the luxurious, historical interior and the harmony of high-quality classical works of art.
-The museum building was built in the middle of the 19th century, imitating the architectural forms of Venetian Renaissance-era palazzos, symbolizing wealth and abundance.
+The museum building was constructed in the middle of the 19th century, imitating the architectural forms of Venetian Renaissance-era palazzos, symbolizing wealth and abundance.
 The museum has six permanent exhibitions: Antique Art Cabinet, Egyptian Cabinet, European and Asian Art Galleries, Silver Cabinet, Nicholas Roerich Painting Gallery.
 In addition, the museum currently hosts regular international exhibition projects and cultural and artistic events, including educational programs and creative workshops.

-05 - Riga Museum of History and Navigation
+05 - Museum of the Palasta iela 4 History of Riga and Navigation